 This is a quote by Flint McGlaughlin, the founder of MarketingExperiments, a company which cooperates with some of the biggest brands worldwide (NYTimes, Routers etc.) in optimizing their landing pages (usually ‘subscription pages’ in the case of publishers like NYTimes).

 If you’ve ever been asked to design 2 separate versions of a webpage (for the purpose of A/B split testing), this “you are not optimizing pages, you are optimizing thought processes” concept can help you tremendously.
 When a visitor arrives on a web page, his thought process usually starts with asking the following questions:

 Most landing pages focus on only answering the THIRD question.
-Research by MarketingExperiments have shown that pages not answering the questions under a) and b) have a significant drop in conversion rate.
+Research by MarketingExperiments have shown that pages not answering the questions under 1) and 2) have a significant drop in conversion rate.